alexandrebodin/webpack-book/introduction/Webpack.md

 // ... your code depending on the lib you just loaded
 ```

-And then juste have to do:
+And then just have to do that:

 ```html
 <!DOCTYPE html>